Quantification of anthocyanidins

 Transcriptional profiles of the genes related to flavonoid biosynthesis

 To determine the key genes involved in flavonoid biosynthesis, the genes with FPKM values lower than 5 were excluded.
 Phenylalanine ammonia-lyase (PAL, 15 isoforms), 4-coumarate: coenzyme A ligase (4CL, 27 isoforms), CHS (15 isoforms), chalcone isomerase (CHI, 3 isoforms), flavanone 3-hydroxylase (F3H) / flavonol synthesis (FLS) (3 isoforms), flavonoid 3′-monooxygenase (F3′H, 5 isoforms), F3′5′H (1 isoform), dihydroflavonol 4-reductase (DFR, 5 isoforms), anthocyanidin synthase (ANS, 4 isoforms), and UDP-glucose: flavonoid 3-O-glucosyltransferase (UFGT, 23 isoforms) were identified (Table S3).
-The expression pattern of the total of 101 isoforms (encoding 11 enzymes) was displayed in the heatmap, and the isoforms showed different changes during flower development in both C and M (Fig. 7).
+An expression heatmap was constructed based on the expression of these identified DEGs of the flavonoid pathway (Fig. 7).
+It was found that 101 isoforms, encoding 11 enzymes, showed large changes during flower development in both C and M.

 Among these DEGs, most PAL genes showed down-regulated expression changes in C, but up-regulated expression patterns in M. In general, the FPKM values of many PALs were significantly higher in C than M (Fig. 7).
 It is possible that these PALs may be crucial in the formation of flower colors.
 Most genes encoding 4CLs, CHSs, CHIs, FLS/F3Hs, F3’Hs, F3’5’Hs, ANSs, and UFGTs exhibited similar expression patterns in both C and M with flower blooming However, the FPKM values differed greatly between C and M, indicating differential expression abundance in C and M. Additionally, we found 4 DFRs with different expression changes in C and M (particularly DFR1 and DFR2), the FPKM values of which were evidently higher in C than M, implying their potential functions in color formation in different flowers (Fig. 7).